-The Board of Directors recommends you vote FOR the following: For Withhold All For All To withhold authority to vote for any individua nominee(s), mark "For All Except" and write th number(s) of the nominee(s) on the line below. write the 1.
+The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold aut nominee(s), ma number(s) of th rk "For All Except" and write the 1.
 Election of Directors Nominees: 01 Jeffrey Wolf 02 John Monahan, Ph.D.
-(03 Edward B. Sm ith, III 04 John K.A.
-Pre ndergast, Ph.D.
-The Boa ard of Directors recommen ds you vote FOR the proposals 2 and 3.
+C 3 Edward B. Sm ith, III 04 John K.A.
+P Prendergast, Ph.D.
+The Boar d of Directors recommend ls you vote FOR the proposals 2 and 3.
 For Against Abstain 2.
-To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for our fiscal year ending on December 31, 2020. n for our 3.
-To approve an amendment to our 2018 Stock Incentive Plan to increase the number of shares of common stock that we will have authority to grant under the plan by an additional 15,000,000 shares of common stock.
-To transact such other busir ements of the meeting. ness as may properly come before t he meeti ng or any adjourn ments or fiduciar y, please give full title as suc appear(s) hereon.
-When signing as h.
-Joint owners should each sign p porate or partnership name, by aut ersonally .
-All holders must Signatur e [PLEASE SIGN WITHIN BOX] Date Signature (Join t Owners) Date
+To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for our fiscal year ending on December 31, 2020.
+3. To approve an amendment to our 2018 Stock Incentive Plan to increase the number of shares of common stock that we will have authority to grant under the plan by an additional 15,000,000 shares of common stock.
+NOTE : To transact such other business as may properly come before the meeting or any adjournments or postponements of the meeting.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+Signature [PLEASE SIGN WITHIN] BOX1 Date [Signature (Join t Owners) Date